 “I have been part of some wonderful initiatives for community inclusion for people with disabilities and love to undertake the big projects that outline fun.”

-“I moved across the Tasman with my husband and two sons 10 years ago and have since acquired two dogs; a four year old mini foxy (the boss) and a two year old, 50kg American bull dog (the lap dog).
+“I moved across the Tasman with my husband and two sons 13 years ago and have since acquired two dogs; a seven year old mini foxy (the boss) and a five year old, 50kg American bull dog (the lap dog).

 “I look forward to working with the team at QSSS to provide an excellent service for our customers.”